Marc Alcalà i Rams

 Analytical sociology

 I hold a bachelor’s degree in Sociology from the Autonomous University of Barcelona (UAB) and a master’s degree in Anthropology and Ethnography from the University of Barcelona (UB).
-In 2023, I received the runner-up award of the 27th Young Sociologists Competition (from the Catalan Association of Sociology) for my bachelor's thesis, and the 2nd “Tribuna Atenea” Award (from the Catalan Federation of Ateneus) to conduct ethnographic research on ateneus.
-Earlier, I participated as a research assistant (contributing to fieldwork, contact and data collection) in the Religious Map of Catalonia at the Department of Sociology of the Autonomous University of Barcelona (UAB), and in the Volkswagen Foundation's research project INCLUSIVITY ("Inclusivity norms to counter polarization in European societies") at the same Department of Social and Cultural Anthropology.
+In 2023, I received the runner-up award of the 27th Young Sociologists Competition from the Catalan Association of Sociology (ACS), and in 2021, the extraordinary award of the bachelor's degree in Sociology (academic year 2019-2020) from the Faculty of Political Science and Sociology.

 Publications